SeparateRecords/nightcore/README.md

 ### Format & Codec

-If file's format cannot be inferred from its extension, you can specify it manually with `--format` (`-f`).
+If the file's format cannot be inferred from its extension, you can specify it manually with `--format` (`-f`).

 ```console
 $ nightcore --format ogg badly_named_file > out.mp3